makersacademy/CV/README.md

 ## HELI SIVUNEN

-I'm a developer and multi-skilled TV journalist at Channel 4 News, highly experienced at producing
+I'm a developer and multi-skilled journalist at Channel 4 News, highly experienced at producing
-visually engaging national and international news for programmes, rolling news and digital output.
-Whether in coding or TV production, I love working in small and large groups of talented professionals,
+visually engaging TV News.
+Whether in coding or TV production, I love working in small and large
-and I'm proud to foster a great atmosphere and relationships within my teams.
+groups of talented professionals, and I'm proud to foster a great atmosphere within my team.

 I am a graduate of Makers, a 12-week, selective developer bootcamp in London.
 I’m currently working on
 a couple of React projects and taking a top-up React course at Makers to improve my front-end skills.